Who we are and what we do

 There are two internationally agreed standards on exchange of information for tax purposes:

 The Steering Group prepares and guides the future work of the Global Forum.
-The Steering Group is composed of the Chair and Vice-Chairs of the Global Forum, which are currently Spain (Mrs Maria José Garde, Chair) and Barbados, Italy and Japan (Vice-Chairs), along with 15 other members, and also includes the Chair of the Peer Review Group (Mrs. Huey Min Chia-Tern from Singapore) and the AEOI Group (Mr. David Pitaro from Italy).
+The Steering Group is composed of the Chair (Spain, Ms Maria José Garde, Chair) and the Vice-Chairs of the Global Forum (Barbados, Italy and Japan), along with 15 other members.
+The Steering Group also includes the Chair of the Peer Review Group (Ms. Huey Min Chia-Tern from Singapore) and the Chair of the AEOI Group (Mr David Pitaro from Italy).

 The Peer Review Group (PRG) overseas the Global Forum’s peer reviews in relation to the EOIR Standard.
 It consists of 30 members of the Global Forum.
 The PRG is currently chaired by Singapore (Ms Huey Min Chia-Tern), assisted by four Vice-Chairs (the Cayman Islands, India, the United Kingdom and the United States).
 The PRG meets three to four times a year, discusses and approves the peer review reports and proposals on other matters related to the review of the EOIR Standard, which are then submitted for adoption by the Global Forum.